 The moisture meter with its accessories is to the engineer, the architect and the surveyor what the stethoscope is to the doctor; it is a tool giving indications which cannot be gained from the unaided senses.
 Of course, it requires understanding for correct diagnosis.
-The person who claims to identify the cause of dampness without using the Protimeter 'Complete' Kit may get the answer right - but he or she is much more likely to get it wrong.
+Engineers who claim to identify the cause of dampness without using a Protimeter kit may get the answer right- but they are much more likely to get it wrong.